-If you want something to nibble on before the main course, this is also great served as a starter – just scoop some dip and enjoy.
-Learn how I make the Poppadom recipe step by step in a jiffy! { Video Instructions included }
+If you want something to nibble on before the main course, this is also great served as a starter - just scoop some dip and enjoy.
+Learn how I make the Poppadom recipe step by step in a jiffy!
+(Video Instructions included)

-Why make this Poppadoms recipe?
+Why make This Poppadoms recipe?

-Dietary Requirements – Vegan.
+Dietary Requirements - Vegan-friendly.

 What is Poppadom?